jasonwooong/roca/README.md

 Roca implements a *pseudo-random* design element through the top header photo and navigation bar.
-By adding more **Photo Headers**, Roca will automatically select one at random at each page visit for a dynamic look and feel.
+By adding more **Photo Headers**, Roca will automatically select one at random on each page visit for a dynamic look and feel.
 In addition to this the navigation bar is colorized at random.
 Both of these can be configured through the `Admin` page.